project-oak/oak/README.md

 ### Deployment Service

-Developers use the Deployment Service to deploy code to the Oak platform.
-Note that this is not part of the Trusted Computing Base, and the actual trusted attestation only happens between client and server at execution time.
+Business Logic Developers use the Deployment Service to deploy code to an Oak instance run by a platform provider.
+Note that this is not part of the TCB, since the actual trusted attestation only happens between client and server running in the TEE at execution time.

-Oak Functions follow the _serverless_ approach, in which functions are scheduled on-demand and without developers having to provision or manage servers or virtual machines.
+Oak Modules follow the _serverless_ approach, in which functions are scheduled on-demand and without developers having to provision or manage servers or virtual machines.

-Developers compile their code for the Oak Platform using the Oak SDK for their language, resulting in a self-contained Oak Module.
+Business Logic Developers first compile their code for the Oak Platform using the Oak SDK for their language, resulting in a self-contained Oak Module.
 They also manually create a manifest file in [TOML](https://github.com/toml-lang/toml) format, specifying any extra capabilities that the module is allowed to have access to.
 They finally upload both of them to the Oak Server using the `oak_deploy` command-line tool.

 TODO: Implement `oak_deploy`.